Picture this: you walk into your utility room and water is all over the floor.

 Choosing the best condensate pump involves making sure that it is powerful enough for your system with the right horsepower and flow rate.
 Homeowners should also make sure that it has safety features to prevent water damage.
 Below are a few key considerations when looking for the best condensate pump.

-GPM Or GPH (Gallons Per Minute Or Hour) Rate
+1. GPH (Gallons Per Hour) Rate

-The GPM /GPH rate lists how many gallons can be removed per minute once the pump is activated.
+The GPH rate lists how many gallons can be removed per hour the pump is activated.
+In general, the average AC condensate pump can remove between 40 to 80 gallons per hour.

-Safety Switch
+2. Safety Switch

 Its a smart move to buy a condensate pump with a safety switch.
 This special switch is connected to the furnace or A/C so that it will turn it off automatically if the condensate pump fails or overflows.
 These low voltage wires can also be connected to a water alarm instead if you prefer.

-Voltage
+3. Voltage

 Depending on the system, a certain amount of power is needed to remove water from the drain pan.
 With a traditional residential unit, it’s acceptable to use a 120 volt outlet.